Jordan1819/Pokemon-Team-Generator-Web-App.io/README.md

 This project consists of two main webpages:
 - **index.html:** Main Pokémon team generator page.
-- **Webpage 2:** Results and details page for the randomly generated team.
+- **results.html:** Results and details page for the randomly generated team.

 Both pages share the same style and JavaScript files for consistency.
 The Pokémon data is fetched from an **external API** and is not part of this repository.